DecisionsDev/policy-corpus/adding_policy_docs/prompt_template_compliance.md

 class Compliance(ABC):
     """
-    Abstract base class for defining a policy.
+    Abstract base class for defining a policy compliance.

     This class provides a template for implementing various policies that need to test eligibility based on certain criteria.
 Any subclass must implement the `test_eligibility` method